marksutton/EART40003-Programming-for-Geoscientists/dictionaries.md

 Dictionaries
 =============

 Dictionaries are another type of container class (= iterables, collections).
-See definitions section above.
+See definitions section.
 A good way to think about them is as look-up tables.
 Dictionaries don't have indices like lists – instead they have 'keys', which are much more flexible.
 Dictionaries can be set up in code like lists, except that they use curly brackets { } instead of square brackets [ ].
 For example: